ROADBLOCK MUSIC FESTIVAL

 FRIDAY, APRIL 12 AT 10:00AM

-Providence, RI :: Waterfront Concerts is excited to present the inaugural ROADBLOCK MUSIC FESTIVAL featuring BAD RELIGION, THE MENZINGERS, CHARLY BLISS, THE OLD FIRM CASUALS, ROSEVIEW, H.R.
+Providence, RI :: Live Nation is excited to present the inaugural ROADBLOCK MUSIC FESTIVAL featuring BAD RELIGION, THE MENZINGERS, CHARLY BLISS, THE OLD FIRM CASUALS, ROSEVIEW, H.R.
 OF BAD BRAINS, CRO-MAGS, REBUILDER and U.G.L.Y.
 LIVE at Bold Point Park in East Providence, RI on Saturday, July 27, 2019.